Irrelon/jquery-lang-js/README.md

 # Right-to-left languages

-While translating into right-to-left languages, you may want to have some modification to page layout, e.g. setting the body direction.
+While translating into right-to-left languages, you may want to have some modification to page layout, for example, updating page's text direction according to the currently active language.
 To do this, you can optionally specify a `bidiHandler` for your translation:

     jquery_lang_js.prototype.lang.fa = {
         // translations here...